Aleenaprince/TRIALWEBSITE/README.md

 # TRIALWEBSITE

-This is a trial website
+This is a trial website.
-not yet completed
+Not yet completed,
 working on it!!